-- working at height requirements - safe use of all hand holds and steps - facing the machine when getting in and out the dump truck for operational and maintenance purposes - effects of continually getting in and out the dump truck for example fatigue, increased risk of falling and other related risks - safe areas to get in/out the dump truck for example ground location, other vehicle movements and other related hazards - procedures for accessing the dump truck when carrying out adjustment and maintenance activities prepare the dump truck for movement - site and highway travel
+- · working at height requirements - safe use of all hand holds and steps - facing the machine when getting in and out the dump truck for operational and maintenance purposes - effects of continually getting in and out the dump truck e.g. fatigue, increased risk of falling etc. - safe areas to get in/out the dump truck e.g. ground location, other vehicle movements etc. - procedures for accessing the dump truck when carrying out adjustment and maintenance activities prepare the dump truck for movement - site and highway travel use of seatbelts and other restraining equipment